Max Yavno: Personal life

 Yavno was married to Annie Abramsky in 1930 at age 19 and divorced three years later.

 He died in Los Angeles on April 4, 1985, of complications resulting from a fall in a shower.

 Legacy

-His obituary in the Los Angeles Times said:

-Melrose Avenue photo gallery owner G. Ray Hawkins, who represented Yavno and exhibited his works, called him a "social documentarian" and noted that he had "a very special ability for combining composition and content while capturing his social vignettes."
+In his Los Angeles Times obituary of Yavno, Jack Jones reported that Melrose Avenue photo gallery owner G. Ray Hawkins, who represented Yavno and exhibited his works, called him a "social documentarian" and noted that he had "a very special ability for combining composition and content while capturing his social vignettes."

 Photographer Edward Steichen selected twenty of Yavno's prints for the permanent collection at New York's Museum of Modern Art in 1950, and the next year Yavno won a Guggenheim Fellowship.

 Yavno's work was featured in a 2025 San Diego Museum of Art exhibition John Gutmann & Max Yavno: California Photographers.
 His work is in the museum's permanent collection.

 Books

 Yavno's photographs accompanied text by newspaper columnists in two books: